Khayoon/list-of-npm-packages-adapted-to-deno/README.md

 Using tools like deno-npm and deno_npm to use npm packages in Deno may introduce some inefficiencies compared to using native Deno modules.
 These tools work by resolving the dependencies of the npm packages and generating a Deno-compatible module map, which can add additional overhead to the module loading process.
 In addition, using third-party tools like these may introduce additional dependencies and complexity to your project, which can make it more difficult to understand and maintain.

 Many npm packages have been adapted to work with Deno directly, either through direct porting or by using a compatibility layer.
-In many cases, it may be more efficient and straightforward to use a native Deno module instead of a third-party tool like deno-npm or deno_npm.
+In many cases, it may be more efficient and straightforward to use a native Deno module instead of a jerry-rigged workaround.

 While tools like specificers, CDNs and adapters may be a good option.
 Using native Deno modules, or limiting to a few npm packages, may be more efficient and straightforward.